erichung9060/lazy-planner/README.md

 3. **Edit & Rearrange**: Drag and drop items, add new places, or edit details as needed.
 4. **Optimize Routes**: Use the route optimization feature for each day.
 5. **Customize Colors**: Adjust colors for attractions and food for better visualization.
-6. **Import/Export**: Download your plan as a file or import an existing one.
+6. **Collaborate**: Share your unique link for real-time co-editing.

-7. **Collaborate**: Share your unique link for real-time co-editing.
+---